MolecularTheoryGroup/Condensed_CP_Analysis/README.md

 1. Extract sphere-slice intersections.
   1. Once you have a slice defined for a particular sphere-slice intersection, and the sphere zone to be intersected is the only zone active, and the first zone in the list of zones is a sphere zone, then you should be able to see the sphere-slice intersection that will be extracted.
 Then, you can
   2. Use `Data—>Extract—>Slices...`, selecting `All active slice groups`, a connected zone for each `slice`, and save to `I-ordered if possible`.
+  3. Use the `Data—>Data Set Info` dialog to rename the newly created slice. **All slices in a given system must have a unique name.**
 2. Repeat steps 1 and 2 for each slice you need to extract sufficient to capture all CPs on the sphere. *Note that coincident CPs, that is, CPs coincident with two or more sphere-slice intersections, will appear in a separate output CSV file for convenience.
 For that reason, it intended for you to "target" each CP of interest by extracting a pair of slices that cross the CP, such as in figure 1 below.*

 ![DGB-condensed kinetic energy density and sphere-slice intersections in FCC Ag](docs/Ag_planes.png)